Springfield race riot of 1908: Joe James accused

 Joe James was a young man from Birmingham, Alabama.
-He had two brothers, Benjamin and Daniel, and two sisters, Lizzie [Lockhart] and Bertha [McCoy].
 His father died when he was two.
 He was then raised by his uncle, Rev. Van B. James, and had a boyhood "but little different from that of the typical negro youth."

-His uncle raised him in the church, in Avondale, where he learned to read, write and play piano, until he was 13-years-old.
+His uncle raised him in the church, in Avondale, where he learned to read, write and play piano, until he was 13 years old.
 He then went to live with his mother, Katherine, back in Birmingham, until she moved to Hattiesburg, Mississippi for work.
-In 1903, she briefly returned and married Walter Roberts, but left back to Hattiesburg in 1904, taking James with her.
 In May 1907, James moved back to Birmingham, where he worked in a brush factory, as a "bristle-puller," and drove a coal wagon, before opting to leave.

 Over about four months, James moved to several places including Memphis, Kansas City, East St. Louis, and Alton, doing a series of odd jobs, before coming to Springfield.
 He arrived on June 1, 1908, by hitching a ride on freight train going from St. Louis to Chicago.

 James wandered around Springfield, attempting to obtain work in a brickyard, or as a moulder.
 However, no such work was available, and he found work at one of the six black saloons (presumably, Bud Brandon's saloon), on Sixth Street.
 He worked there that evening where he played a game of pool with some "negroes who became sore on him" because he won.
 He worked past closing, and into the morning of June 2.
 It was reported that, at some point that day, James got into an altercation at Bud Brandon's saloon, on East Washington street, though this altercation was not verified.

 When James left work, he encountered William Burton and James Loomis, two of the city's four black police officers.
 Burton and Loomis were in plainclothes when they saw James walking and, assuming he was loitering, ordered him to leave town.
 Rather, James "offended the officers" when he reportedly told them:

 James told the officers that he had a job, but could not recall the name of the saloon, so they did not believe him.
 When they threatened to arrest him, James, told them he would leave.
 However James did not.